Artist

 Pas de Traduction curated by Eric LĂ©tourneau

 FADO is pleased to present Pas de Traduction, a series of street actions featuring MontrĂ©al- and QuĂ©bec-based performance artists.
 The performances will take place in the Queen Street West and Alexandra Park area.
-A program detailing the exact locations and nature of the performances will be available on the day of the event from weewerk Gallery located at 620-A Queen Street West, within walking distance of all of the activities.
+A program detailing the exact locations and nature of the performances will be available on the day of the event from weewerk Gallery (located at 620-A Queen Street West) within walking distance of all of the activities.

 Pas de Traduction is the first in a new series of events by FADO that examines the work of various Canadian performance art communities, defined culturally, regionally, ethnically, or aesthetically.
-This inaugural series focuses on the city of MontrĂ©al. Pas du Traduction focuses on the ways interaction between performer and public can take place in site-specific contexts.
+This inaugural series focuses on the city of MontrĂ©al. Pas de Traduction focuses on the ways interaction between performer and public can take place in site-specific contexts.
 The title (“no translation”) refers light-heartedly to the traditional tensions between English and French Canada.
 More importantly, however, the title reflects how the practice of performance privileges direct action and shared presence as a way of expressing ideas and moments that are ephemeral and essentially untranslatable.
-Pas du Traduction dances among the ambiguities of what needs no translation, what cannot be translated, and what we refuse to translate, focusing on the interpretation process between artist, audience and location.
+Pas de Traduction dances among the ambiguities of what needs no translation, what cannot be translated, and what we refuse to translate, focusing on the interpretation process between artist, audience and location.

-Pas de Traduction Round Table | Moderated by Sonia Pelletier & Johanna Householder
+Round Table: Pas de Traduction, moderated by Sonia Pelletier & Johanna Householder

 July 13, 2003 @ 11:00am